vincedinh/zodify_project/README.md

 # Zodify

-WIP React project using Spotify API to generate an animal from the Vietnamese zodiac based on user's top listened to genres.
+React project using Spotify API to generate an animal from the Vietnamese zodiac based on user's top listened to genres.

 Tech Stack: